timotejroiko/discord.js-light/README.md

 **`returns`** - `Promise (Channel)`

-Fetches a channel from the `/channels/:id` endpoint.
+Fetches a single channel from the `/channels/:id` endpoint.
 This method is identical to the original except that it includes an additional `withOverwrites` option.

 * **`id or options.id (string)`** - id of the channel to fetch.
 * **`cache or options.cache (boolean)`** - whether to cache the result. defaults to true.
-* **`options.withOverwrites (boolean)`** - whether to include permissionOverwrites. always true if the `cacheOverwrites` client option is enabled or if guild roles are cached, otherwise defaults to false.
+* **`options.withOverwrites (boolean)`** - whether to include permissionOverwrites. always true if `cacheOverwrites` is enabled. defaults to false.

 ### client.guilds.fetch()